docker run

 command.
 The rename

-command works for containers both in running state and stopped state.ctrl + c
+command works for containers both in running state and stopped state.

 key combination.
-Containers running in the background, however, can not be stopped in the same way.container stop
+Containers running in the background, however, can not be stopped in the same way.

 command.
-Generic syntax for the command is as follows:container identifier
+Generic syntax for the command is as follows:

 can either be the id or the name of the container.
 I hope that you remember the container you started in the previous section.
 It's still running in the background.
 Get the identifier for that container using docker container ls